-These resources guide travelers in researching safety and security conditions at their destinations, developing risk mitigation strategies for personal well-being and safeguarding data and electronic devices.
+These resources guide travelers in researching safety and security conditions at their destinations, developing risk mitigation strategies for personal well-being, and safeguarding data and electronic devices.

 |The University of Michigan safety plan process is designed to help international travelers develop mitigation strategies for health, safety, and security risks.
-For travel to Travel Warning and Travel Restriction Destinations, safety plan proposals must be submitted for review at least three weeks before departure and before making non-refundable purchases towards a trip if travel is not approved or must be postponed.
+Plans must be submitted for review at least three weeks before departure and before making non-refundable purchases towards a trip if travel is not approved or must be postponed.
 Travel to a Travel Health Low destination does not require a plan.

 Instructions for submitting travel safety plans for review:

 |Technology needs can vary by international destination.
 Personal information and sensitive university data can be at risk during overseas travel.
 U-M Information and Technology Services offers the following resources for traveling with technology:

 Additional Technology Resources and Policies

-|OSAC: The Overseas Security Advisory Council (OSAC) provides country specific crime and safety reports, daily news, and U.S. consulate alerts and warnings.
-Click here to download the Crime and Safety Report for University Travel Warning or Travel Restriction destinations.
+|OSAC: The Overseas Security Advisory Council (OSAC) provides Country Security Reports, daily news, and U.S. consulate alerts and warnings.
+Visit OSAC to download the Country Security Report.

 Smart Traveler Enrollment: Enrollment with STEP will enable U.S. citizens to receive information from the Embassy regarding new or updated State Department Travel Warnings and Alerts, as well as security and informational messages.
 In addition, the Embassy can reach out to travelers in the event of an emergency in-country and facilitate communication with the traveler should their family need to reach them in an emergency.
 Travelers who are not U.S. citizens should enroll in their country’s STEP equivalent.